It was hot.

 Steamy.
 And smelled … oh … that glorious sensory tingling smell.
 The type that conjured up images of Smurfs and Care Bears.

 At five years old, I drank tea.
 And five-year olds have no concept of the term “clear.”
 I preferred mine with cream.
 Lots of cream.
 And one lump or two?
 Oh, no. Sugar me quadrupedal me sweet.
-I tossed enough cubes to raise the liquid four millimetres.
+I tossed enough cubes to raise the liquid one centimetre.

 Then, I moved onto coffee.
 On weekends, my mom would hand me my Strawberry Shortcake Thermos and I’d “help” my dad in the barn.
 Looking forward to coffee time, when I’d shake my little Thermos – stirring up the four teaspoons of sugar and quarter cup of cream.